Mohad009/ML_Rihal_Codestacker_Challenge/README.md

 - **Docker Not Running**: Ensure Docker is running on your device before executing the build scripts.
 - **Database Initialization**: If the application does not load, wait a few more minutes for the database to initialize, then refresh your browser.

+## Incomplete Features

+Please note that the integration of severity with the category prediction is currently incomplete.
+This feature is documented in the Jupyter notebook, but due to time constraints, it was not fully implemented or reviewed in the web application.